alliander-opensource/decentralized-auth/service-provider/README.md

 This is mainly frontend code, but the encryption related things are done on the backend.
 The page stores its state in a cookie (its session id) and in input fields (the device's received root and side key)."

+For more information on the role of the service provider see [architecture](../docs/architecture) and the [scenarios](../docs/scenarios).

 ## Run

 The backend serves the static frontend: